 Such hours of work constitute “material participation” in your business and may include:

-Active Participation is very different from a passive activity (such as long-term real estate rentals).
+Active Participation is very different from passive activity (such as long-term real estate rentals).
 Generally, any rental activity is deemed a passive activity, without regard to what extent the taxpayer participates in the activity.
-However your yacht business is not considered a rental activity if:
+However, your yacht business is not considered a rental activity if:

 Expensing through Section 179

 One of the most well-known incentives available when actively participating in a business is a section of the IRS code called “Section 179”.
 It was designed to help small businesses as they set out to buy or lease new or used equipment.
 It allows a taxpayer to deduct the cost of certain types of property (such as a yacht) on their income taxes as an expense, rather than requiring the cost of said property to be capitalized and depreciated.

 As of January 1, 2018, under section 179(b)(1), the maximum deduction is capped at $1,000,000 per year.
 This means that a taxpayer may elect to deduct up to $1,000,000 of the value of the yacht per year.

 If you adhere to the IRS guidelines and get the competent advice of a knowledgeable CPA, your charter yacht operations may qualify as an active business eligible to take advantage of this and other sections of the IRS code.

 Section 183 of the IRS code, also known as the “hobby loss rule”, limits the losses that can be deducted from income that are attributable to hobbies and other not-for-profit activities.
 In general, losses which occur in for-profit activities are not limited and can be used to offset other income from other activities.
 But the Section 183 limitation curtails those deductions when the activity has been deemed a hobby.

 It is generally accepted that if one generates a profit 3 out of 5 years, the activity is not considered a hobby.
 However, the code does not state that a profit MUST be made for 3 out of 5 years to clear the hobby loss rule.